 Decide how you’ll monetize your magazine

-Yes, your revenue will likely depend largely on subscriptions until you’re large enough to take on big advertisers, but you have a ton of options when it comes to magazine subscription website business models.
+Ideally, your revenue model is diversified and includes both sponsorship and subscription revenue—you have several options when it comes to magazine subscription website business models.
 And once you select your plan of attack, you have another decision to make: how to choose the best subscription pricing strategy.

 Will you bundle products?
 Will you offer tiers and contrast pricing?
 Will you lock readers in or let them roam a bit?